-Stimming In Developmental Delays
+Stimming And Developmental Delays

-While stimming is a natural response that is in no way unique to individuals with intellectual or developmental disabilities, it can function as a source of comfort and control for children with developmental delays or developmental disorders.
-Because most children with developmental delays also experience some amount of sensory overload, stimming can be used as a way to regain control over a certain sensation or experience.
-Children who are overwhelmed by auditory input, for instance, might be found shrieking or shouting in response to a lot of auditory stimuli.
-Children who are overwhelmed by visual input may press against their eyelids to create stars in their eyes or move their eyes back and forth rapidly.
+While stimming can be a natural response that is not necessarily unique to individuals with intellectual or developmental disabilities, it can function as a source of comfort and control for children with developmental delays or disorders.
+Because most children with developmental disabilities can also experience some amount of sensory overload, stimming can be used to regain control over a certain sensation or experience.
+This tends to be especially common with sensory processing disorders.

-The Functions of Stimming
+The Functions Of Stimming

 When Stimming Needs Intervention

-Stimming in the Classroom
+Stimming In The Classroom

-Children with ADHD and sensory issues are far more likely to have larger stimming behaviors, including talking over the teacher, humming, rocking, tapping hands or feet, getting out of seats to run or jump, and twirling in circles.
-For these children, an IEP or 504 plan is likely necessary to improve learning and encourage success in academics.
+Children with ADHD and sensory challenges tend to be far more likely to display more significant stimming behaviors, including talking over the teacher, humming, rocking, tapping hands or feet, getting out of seats to run or jump, and twirling in circles.
+For these children, an individualized education program (IEP) or 504 plan may be necessary to improve learning and encourage academic success.

-Stimming at Home
+Stimming At Home

-Stimming with ADHD
+Stimming With ADHD

-Whether your child with ADHD is experiencing sensory overload, or they are struggling entirely with the symptoms of ADHD, stimming is likely to come into play at some point in their treatment journey.
-Determining whether or not stimming is a harmful or damaging aspect of ADHD will largely depend on you and your child's goals, and the extent to which you are willing to go to seek treatment for undesirable behaviors.
+Whether your child with ADHD is experiencing sensory overload or generally struggling with the symptoms of ADHD, stimming is likely to come into play at some point in their treatment journey.
+Determining whether stimming may be a harmful or damaging aspect of ADHD can largely depend on your and your child's goals and the extent to which you are willing to seek treatment.

 Vivian has been so warm and understanding through this process.
 I am new to therapy, but she made me feel so comfortable and never made me feel silly for anything I brought up.
-Having her to go to when I needed a listening ear has been more helpful than I could have ever predicted.
+Having her go-to when I needed a listening ear has been more helpful than I could have ever predicted.
 She has taught me some new techniques that have brought me a lot of relief in my everyday life, and I am so thankful for her!"